kudouhei/master-transformer/src/09-LLM-architecture-compare/1-deepseek.md

 The benefit of having a shared expert was first noted in the DeepSpeedMoE paper, where they found that it boosts overall modeling performance compared to no shared experts.
 This is likely because common or repeated patterns don't have to be learned by multiple individual experts, which leaves them with more room for learning more specialized patterns.

+#### 1.3 DeepSeek Summary

+To summarize, DeepSeek-V3 is a massive 671-billion-parameter model that, at launch, outperformed other open-weight models, including the 405B Llama 3.
+Despite being larger, it is much more efficient at inference time thanks to its Mixture-of-Experts (MoE) architecture, which activates only a small subset of (just 37B) parameters per token.

+Another key distinguishing feature is DeepSeek-V3's use of Multi-Head Latent Attention (MLA) instead of Grouped-Query Attention (GQA).
+Both MLA and GQA are inference-efficient alternatives to standard Multi-Head Attention (MHA), particularly when using KV caching.
+While MLA is more complex to implement, a study in the DeepSeek-V2 paper has shown it delivers better modeling performance than GQA.